James Lloyd Murray - Mississippi's Best Community Newspaper

 Sept.
 5, 1967 – Oct.
 2, 2023

-NATCHEZ – Services for James Lloyd Murray, 56, of Natchez who died Monday, October 2, 2023, in Vicksburg will be 11 a.m.
-Saturday, Oct.
-7, 2023, at Laird Funeral Home Chapel with Rev. Danny Reed officiating.
+NATCHEZ – Funeral services for James “Jimmy” Lloyd Murray, who died on Monday, Oct.
+2, 2023, in Vicksburg, MS will be at 11 a.m. on Saturday, Oct.
+7, 2023, at Laird Funeral Home Chapel with Pastor Danny Reed officiating.

 Burial will follow at Greenlawn Memorial Park Cemetery under the direction of Laird Funeral Home.